oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

       </copy>
     ```

-    When the program finishes running, you should see something similar to the following-
+    When the program finishes running, you should see something similar to the following:

     ![Lab 1 Task 2 Step 3](images/nodejscohere03.png =60%x*)